A Chebotarev-type density theorem for divisors on algebraic varieties: Modifications and Applications

 \subsection{A revised density}

-If one takes a close look at Theorem \ref{dens1}, one might point out a small drawback: The `density' that is considered in its statement does not predict the asymptotic decomposition behaviour of all divisors, but only of the ones that are linearly equivalent to multiples of a given ample one.
+The only drawback of Theorem \ref{dens1} is that it does not describe the asymptotic decomposition behaviour of all divisors, but only of the ones that are linearly equivalent to multiples of a given ample one.
 This subsection shows that the result indeed extends to all divisors as long as we use a reasonable method to determine their `size'.

 So let us assume that we are in the situation of Theorem \ref{dens1}.
 We fix an ample class $\eta \in \NeSe{X}_\R$ and use the degree function $\deg_\eta: \NeSe{X}_\R \to \R, \ \delta \mapsto \eta^{d-1} \cdot \delta$, which has been described in Remark \ref{Hvolrem}.
 For any $r \in \R$, set $\mf{P}_{r}=\mf{P}_{r,\eta}$ and $\mf{D}^\Cc_{r}=\mf{D}^\Cc_{r,\eta}$ to be the reduced schemes representing the geometrically integral divisors on $X$ of degree $\leq r$, respectively those that additionally are unramified in the cover $Z \to X$ and have geometric decomposition class $\Cc$.